middletond1/Calculator/README.md

 # JavaScript Calculator

-### A simpl calculator built with HTML, CSS, and JavaScript.
+### A simple calculator built with HTML, CSS, and JavaScript.

 #### View it [Here](https://middletond1.github.io/Calculator/)